bright/new-www/content/our-areas/bluetooth-development.md

   phase of your software development.
 Fill out the form below, or drop us a line via
 ---
+## what is Bluetooth and why you might need it?

+Thanks to Bluetooth different devices communicate and exchange information over a short distance.
+One of the most common Bluetooth devices might be headphones.
+Although, nowadays the technology is used on a much bigger scale.
+Thanks to Bluetooth (especially its modern version called Bluetooth Low Energy) we can build a wireless network of devices connected with dedicated applications.

+If you want to develop software products that communicate with hardware, Bluetooth will probably be a must.

 ## bluetooth development services

 Bluetooth is an essential part of many software development projects.
 No matter the industry you represent, you need to rely on experienced Bluetooth experts.
 For over a decade we have been working on customized applications based on Bluetooth: